 Once you have contacted our Baltimore nursing home abuse lawyers, you’ll be able to file a claim.
 This claim is the first step toward seeking compensation and justice.
 Personal injury claims for nursing homes are multifaceted, and a lot of evidence will need to be presented to prove your loved one was wronged.
 Our attorneys can start an investigation, conduct interviews, and examine medical records to prove why the nursing home was negligent.

 To prove injuries were the direct result of negligence in a long-term care facility, your lawyer will need to show that the nursing home owed the individual a duty of care, they breached their duty of care, and the resident suffered because of the breach.
-The elements may vary depending on who you’re going up against, but your lawyer will know how to present the facts to build a strong argument on your family’s behalf.
+The elements may vary depending on who you’re going up against.

 In addition to helping your family recover, your lawyer will also be dedicated to ensuring no other residents of the nursing home are abused.
 The negligent facility needs to understand that they cannot harm their residents in any manner.